sheadawson/silverstripe-zenvalidator/README.md

 * $params - An array of request vars to be sent with the request
 * $method - "POST" or "GET".
 Defaults to GET
 * $jsonp - Boolean, use this for cross domain ajax requests.
 Defaults to false

+For serverside validation: if a relative url is given the response will be obtained internally using Director::test, otherwise curl will be used to get the response from the remote url.

 ### Setting Custom Messages